Outerskyb/Fashion-MNIST/README.md

 This project has two part, a library for implement neural network models, and a neural network implemented for Fashion-MNIST

-only fc layer is implemented in library there are no pooling and convolution layers. and all calculation is runing on single cpu thread.
+only fc layer is implemented in library. there are no pooling and convolution layers. and all calculation is runing on single cpu thread.

 Neural Network is in main.cpp
 It's just a same model as following link's https://www.tensorflow.org/tutorials/keras/classification

 # dependency